FraunhoferIVI/helyos-frontend-example/hello_helyos/README.md

-# Vue3-TypeScript & helyOS demo
+# Frontend App of helyOS

 This is a simple web application demo of an autonomous driving control station built within helyOS framework.
 The tutorial of how to built this application can be found by [helyOS-app-tutorial](https://wjppppp-helyos-helloworld.readthedocs.io/en/latest/).